Millisecond Cadence Radio Frequency Interference Filters: Filter Effects

 We used \textsc{will}\footnote{\url{https://github.com/josephwkania/will}} \citep[][]{will} to create synthetic pulses and inject them into Gaussian noise that has the same MAD and median as a GREENBURST dynamic spectra.
-The pulse creation will be described in detail in the next section.
-For this section and the rest of the paper, we used the pulse detection in \textsc{will}.
-We do a pulse detection of a chunk of dynamic spectra by dispersing the dynamic spectra around the pulse, perform a boxcar convolution and detrend and measure the peak in the time series as well as the noise level.
-This later measurement is an additional reason why we used \textsc{will}, as common single pulse search pulse packages don't report noise levels.
-This noise measurement is needed because we are interested in measuring the interaction between noise level and recovered pulse characteristics An additional reason for using our own search implementation is for a standard single pulse search would be extended over many DM and width trials.
+This data set does not include RFI, only measuring the filter effect on noise and the pulse.
+For this section, we used the pulse detection in \textsc{will}.
+To detect pulses we first select a chunk of dynamic spectra containing the pulse.
+Second we dedisperse this dynamic spectra at the desired DM.
+Third, we sum all frequencies.
+Fourth, we perform a boxcar convolution at the desired pulse width.
+Fifth, we perform a linear de-tread.
+Finally, we calculate the ratio of the maximum point to the noise level to arrive at S/N. This noise measurement is an additional reason why we used \textsc{will}, as common single pulse search pulse packages do not typically report noise levels.
+This noise measurement is needed because we are interested in measuring the interaction between noise level and recovered pulse characteristics.
+A pulse search that does not know pulse characteristics a priori will search over time, DM, and pulse width.
 Candidates are then clustered in DM--time--pulse width space, with one value reported for the cluster.
-RFI can affect this clustering.
-See \citet[][]{aggarwal2021robust} for a discussion of clustering methodologies.
-Since we know the pulse and width of the injected pulse, so we know the optimal width and DM to search, this allows us to skip the clustering step and simplify our analysis.
+RFI can affect this clustering \citep[see][for a discussion of clustering methodologies]{aggarwal2021robust}.
+Since we know the injected pulse DM and width, we know the optimal width and DM to search, this allows us to skip the clustering step and simplify our analysis.
+(An example of this pulse misidentification is discussed in Section~\ref{sec:dm-time}.)
+A blind single pulse will also produce many RFI false positives, which need to be classified as astrophysical or RFI.
+Commonly, machine learning is leveraged for classification.
+We will see in Section~\ref{sec:single_pulse_searches}, this classification has a selection function that would need to be corrected.